briney/autoimmune/experiments/CR9114/PROGRAM.md

 ## The System

-**Antibody:** CR9114, a broadly neutralizing anti-influenza antibody.
-The heavy chain has 16 positions where the mature (affinity-matured) residue differs from the inferred germline residue.
-Each variant is defined by a 16-bit genotype
+**Antibody:** The antibody heavy chain has 16 positions where the mature (affinity-matured) residue differs from the inferred germline residue.
-string: `1` = somatic residue, `0` = germline residue.
-The light chain is
-constant across all variants.
+Each variant is defined by a 16-bit genotype string: `1` = somatic residue, `0` = germline residue.
+The light chain is constant across all variants.

-**Antigen:** H1 hemagglutinin (H1N1 influenza).

 **Affinities:** Measured as −log₁₀(KD).
 Higher = tighter binding.
 Range:
 ~7.0 (weak, ~100 nM) to ~9.8 (strong, ~150 pM).
 You do not need to predict